exercism/legacy-docs/maintaining-a-track/managing-the-curriculum.md

 # Managing the Curriculum

 The tracks should implement the exercise idiomatically in the language at hand, without veering too far from the problem description in the README.
-Keep the [goal of Exercism](/maintaining-a-track/goal-of-exercism.md) when considering new exercises or changes to existing ones.
+Keep the [goal of Exercism][goal] when considering new exercises or changes to existing ones.

 **Exercises should not enforce a single way to solve the problem, if possible.** The more interesting exercises allow several approaches, and create rich opportunities for discussing trade-offs when people submit their solutions.